CSS Alabama: Final cruise

-A hit to her engine or boilers could easily leave Kearsarge dead in the water and vulnerable, or even cause a boiler explosion or fire that could destroy the cruiser.
-Her armor belt was hit twice during the fight: First in the starboard gangway by one of Alabama's 32-pounder shells that cut the chain armor, denting the hull planking underneath, then again by a second 32-pounder shell that exploded and broke a link of the chain armor, tearing away a portion of the deal-board covering.
+A hit to her engine or boilers could easily have left Kearsarge dead in the water, or even caused a boiler explosion or fire that could destroy the cruiser.
+Her armor belt was struck twice during the fight.
+The first hit, by one of Alabama's 32-pounder shells, was in the starboard gangway, cutting the chain armor and damaging the hull planking underneath.
+A second 32-pounder shell exploded and broke a link of the chain armor, tearing away a portion of the deal-board covering.
 Had those rounds come from Alabama's more powerful 100-pounder Blakely pivot rifle, they would have easily penetrated, but the likely result would not have been very serious, as both shots struck the hull a little more than five feet above the waterline.
-Even if both shots had penetrated Kearsarge's side, they would have completely missed her vital machinery.
-However, a 100-pound shell could have done a great deal of damage to her interior and nearby crewmen; hot fragments could have easily set fire to the cruiser, one of the greatest risks aboard a wooden vessel.
+Even if both shots had penetrated Kearsarge's side, they would have missed her vital machinery.
+However, a 100-pound shell could have done a great deal of damage to her interior; hot fragments could have easily set fire to the cruiser, one of the greatest risks aboard a wooden vessel.

 A little more than an hour after the first shot was fired, Alabama was reduced to a sinking wreck by Kearsarge's powerful 11 in Dahlgrens, forcing Captain Semmes to strike his colors and to send one of his two surviving boats to Kearsarge to ask for assistance.

-According to witnesses, Alabama fired 370 rounds at her adversary, averaging one round per minute per gun, a very fast rate of fire, while Kearsarge's gun crews fired less than half that number, taking more careful aim.
-During the confusion of battle, five more rounds were fired at Alabama after her colors were struck.
-(Her gun ports had been left open and the broadside cannon were still run out, appearing to come to bear on Kearsarge.)
-Then a hand-held white flag came fluttering from Alabama's stern spanker boom, finally halting the engagement.
+According to witnesses, Alabama fired about 370 rounds at her adversary, averaging one round per minute per gun, a fast rate of fire compared to Kearsarge's gun crews, who fired less than half that number, taking more careful aim.
+In the confusion of battle, five more rounds were fired at Alabama after her colors were struck.
+(Her gun ports had been left open and the broadside cannon were still run out, appearing to threaten Kearsarge.)
+A hand-held white flag at Alabama's stern spanker boom finally halted the engagement.

-Prior to this, she had her steering gear compromised by shell hits, but the fatal shot came later when one of Kearsarge's 11 in shells tore open a midsection of Alabama's starboard waterline.
-Water quickly rushed through the defeated cruiser, eventually drowning her boilers and forcing her down by the stern to the bottom.
-As Alabama sank, the injured Semmes threw his sword into the sea, depriving Kearsarge's commander Captain John Ancrum Winslow of the traditional surrender ceremony of having it handed over to him as victor (an act which was seen as dishonorable by many at the time).
+Prior to this, she had her steering gear damaged by shell hits, but the fatal shot came later when one of Kearsarge's 11 in shells tore open a mid-section of Alabama's starboard waterline.
+Water quickly rushed through the hull, eventually flooding the boilers and taking her down by the stern to the bottom.
+As Alabama sank, the injured Semmes threw his sword into the sea, depriving Kearsarge's commander, Winslow, of the traditional surrender of the sword (an act which was seen as dishonorable by many at the time).